rachanahegde/python-pro-bootcamp-intermediate-plus-projects/README.md

 Today's lectures covered rendering and parsing HTML in Flask and advanced decorators in order to build a 'Guess the Number' website.
 The user types the number into the URL after the forward slash and they find out if their guess is too high, too low, or correct!

 <h2> Day 56: Personal Namecard App </h2>
 I learned more about web development with Flask (specifically including static files and rendering HTML & CSS files on my website).
-I built a personal namecard website with social media links and a short bio.
+I built a personal namecard website with social media links and a short bio using a pre-built HTML template.